 It gives a new meaning to the phrase, “Monkey see, monkey do,” doesn’t it?

 Humans and primates are very closely related.
 So it didn’t take long for the scientists to shift their focus to humans.
 What they found in humans was similar, but not the same type of reaction as the monkeys.

 The early studies on mirror neurons in humans didn’t involve ice cream or bananas.
 Rather, the participants watched people as they grasped for objects.
 Researchers watched the participants’ brains as they lit up while watching the people.
-The participants were ready to grasp the object just from watching the other person.
-But the neurons that fired in their brain were not the same exact neurons that fired when they grasped the object themselves.
+The participants were ready to grasp the object by watching the other person.
+But the neurons that fired in their brain were not the same neurons that fired when they grasped the object themselves.

 They were close.
 Both sets of neurons that fired were within millimeters of each other.
-Scientists now believe that while these mirror neurons may not be the same ones that fire while doing and observing, they’re basically neighbors.
+Scientists now believe that while these mirror neurons may not be the same ones that fire while doing and observing, they’re neighbors.

 Functions of Mirror Neurons

 Let’s return to something I said at the beginning of this video.
 Some scientists have theorized that mirror neurons are responsible for “contagious yawns.”
 You might have known for a long time that yawns were contagious.
 But what did people say about those who yawn when they see others yawn?